 If you’re interested in signing up for Arcadia Power, be sure to use this referral link.
-If you use it, you’ll get at least $5 off your next electricity bill.
+If you use it, you’ll get a $20 Amazon gift card once you sign up.
 That’s a good thing too!

 Let me know how Arcadia Power works for you or if you’re considering any other ways to support renewable energy sources!